PillDealBro/PilliesBOT/README.md

 # PilliesBOT
-A fully working Discord  BOT , with new commands change the json to your token (the one provided is an example)
+A fully working Discord  BOT , with new commands change the launchSettings.json to your token (the one provided is an example)